Your questions answered

 Yes, Chambers is prepared to advance up to £20,000 from a pupillage aware prior to starting pupillage.

-I am currently a solicitor in the UK or a qualified lawyer from a common law country.
+I am currently a solicitor in the UK.
 How do I go about transferring to the Bar?

-Fountain Court welcomes applications from solicitors.
+Fountain Court welcomes applications from appropriately qualified solicitors who meet our pupillage criteria.
 A number of members of chambers qualified as solicitors before undertaking a pupillage at Fountain Court.

-Qualified solicitors and qualified lawyers from other common law countries are exempt from applying for pupillage through the Pupillage Gateway under Bar Council regulations.
-Fountain Court encourages transferring solicitors/qualified lawyers to make their applications through the Pupillage Gateway in accordance with the Pupillage Gateway timetable.
-Fountain Court will also consider applications from transferring solicitors/qualified lawyers submitted by way of a CV and a covering letter outside of the Pupillage Gateway timetable.
+Fountain Court encourages transferring solicitors to make their applications through the Pupillage Gateway.
+However, qualified solicitors are exempt from applying for pupillage through the Pupillage Gateway and Chambers will therefore also consider applications from transferring solicitors/qualified lawyers submitted by way of a CV and a covering letter outside of the Pupillage Gateway.
 All such applications should be submitted by email to Sarah Alexander at Fountain Court Chambers, Fountain Court, Temple, London EC4Y 9DH.

-- Obtain an original Certificate of Good Standing from the Solicitor’s Regulation Authority (or any other relevant body for the qualified foreign lawyers) which is no more than 3 months old as at the date of the application referred to in (2) below.
+- Obtain an original Certificate of Good Standing from the Solicitor’s Regulation Authority which is no more than 3 months old as at the date of the application referred to in (2) below.
 Obtaining such a certificate may take some time so candidates are advised to do so in advance.